Allred Capital Management LLC Acquires 2,055 Shares of Pfizer Inc. (NYSE:PFE)

-Allred Capital Management LLC boosted its holdings in Pfizer Inc. (NYSE:PFE) by 8.9% during the third quarter, HoldingsChannel.com reports.
-The fund owned 25,167 shares of the biopharmaceutical company’s stock after purchasing an additional 2,055 shares during the period.
+Allred Capital Management LLC raised its holdings in shares of Pfizer Inc. (NYSE:PFE) by 8.9% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 25,167 shares of the biopharmaceutical company’s stock after acquiring an additional 2,055 shares during the period.
 Allred Capital Management LLC’s holdings in Pfizer were worth $923,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also bought and sold shares of PFE.
-Public Employees Retirement Association of Colorado increased its stake in Pfizer by 5.6% in the first quarter.
-Public Employees Retirement Association of Colorado now owns 1,047,712 shares of the biopharmaceutical company’s stock valued at $34,197,000 after acquiring an additional 55,805 shares during the period.
-State Street Corp grew its stake in Pfizer by 0.3% during the first quarter.
-State Street Corp now owns 292,621,398 shares of the biopharmaceutical company’s stock worth $9,551,162,000 after buying an additional 830,299 shares during the last quarter.
-Skandinaviska Enskilda Banken AB publ grew its stake in Pfizer by 13.5% during the first quarter.
-Skandinaviska Enskilda Banken AB publ now owns 2,702,332 shares of the biopharmaceutical company’s stock worth $88,204,000 after buying an additional 321,613 shares during the last quarter.
-Maverick Capital Ltd. bought a new stake in Pfizer during the first quarter worth about $297,000.
-Finally, APG Asset Management N.V. grew its stake in Pfizer by 129.4% during the first quarter.
-APG Asset Management N.V. now owns 6,955,829 shares of the biopharmaceutical company’s stock worth $227,038,000 after buying an additional 3,924,241 shares during the last quarter.
-69.08% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors have also modified their holdings of PFE.
+Capital World Investors grew its position in Pfizer by 19.1% during the first quarter.
+Capital World Investors now owns 224,808,113 shares of the biopharmaceutical company’s stock valued at $7,337,737,000 after acquiring an additional 36,092,723 shares during the last quarter.
+Nordea Investment Management AB grew its holdings in shares of Pfizer by 65.3% in the second quarter.
+Nordea Investment Management AB now owns 22,272,402 shares of the biopharmaceutical company’s stock worth $719,176,000 after purchasing an additional 8,798,233 shares during the last quarter.
+Two Sigma Advisers LP grew its holdings in shares of Pfizer by 74.8% in the second quarter.
+Two Sigma Advisers LP now owns 11,066,501 shares of the biopharmaceutical company’s stock worth $361,875,000 after purchasing an additional 4,736,500 shares during the last quarter.
+APG Asset Management N.V. grew its holdings in shares of Pfizer by 129.4% in the first quarter.
+APG Asset Management N.V. now owns 6,955,829 shares of the biopharmaceutical company’s stock worth $227,038,000 after purchasing an additional 3,924,241 shares during the last quarter.
+Finally, BlackRock Inc. grew its holdings in shares of Pfizer by 0.8% in the second quarter.
+BlackRock Inc. now owns 427,534,404 shares of the biopharmaceutical company’s stock worth $13,980,372,000 after purchasing an additional 3,464,207 shares during the last quarter.
+Institutional investors and hedge funds own 69.08% of the company’s stock.

-In other Pfizer news, Director Ronald E. Blaylock acquired 13,000 shares of the business’s stock in a transaction that occurred on Thursday, August 6th.
-The shares were acquired at an average cost of $38.55 per share, for a total transaction of $501,150.00.
-Following the completion of the acquisition, the director now directly owns 4,000 shares of the company’s stock, valued at approximately $154,200.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Corporate insiders own 0.08% of the company’s stock.

-Pfizer (NYSE:PFE) last announced its quarterly earnings data on Tuesday, July 28th.
-The biopharmaceutical company reported $0.78 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.64 by $0.14.
-Pfizer had a net margin of 28.80% and a return on equity of 25.11%.
-The business had revenue of $11.80 billion for the quarter, compared to analyst estimates of $11.55 billion.
-During the same period in the prior year, the business posted $0.80 earnings per share.
-Pfizer’s revenue was down 11.0% compared to the same quarter last year.
-Sell-side analysts expect that Pfizer Inc. will post 2.89 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 1st.
-Investors of record on Friday, November 6th will be issued a $0.38 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 1st.
+Shareholders of record on Friday, November 6th will be given a dividend of $0.38 per share.
+This represents a $1.52 annualized dividend and a yield of 4.01%.
 The ex-dividend date of this dividend is Thursday, November 5th.
-This represents a $1.52 annualized dividend and a yield of 4.01%.
 Pfizer’s dividend payout ratio is currently 51.53%.

+PFE has been the topic of several recent analyst reports.
+Morgan Stanley raised their target price on shares of Pfizer from $36.00 to $42.00 and gave the stock an “equal weight” rating in a report on Thursday, July 30th.
+Atlantic Securities cut shares of Pfizer from an “overweight” rating to a “neutral” rating and cut their target price for the stock from $44.00 to $39.00 in a report on Monday, October 12th.
+Berenberg Bank initiated coverage on shares of Pfizer in a report on Tuesday, September 29th.
+They issued a “hold” rating and a $38.00 target price on the stock.
+Mizuho restated a “buy” rating and issued a $43.00 target price on shares of Pfizer in a report on Tuesday, September 15th.
+Finally, Piper Sandler raised their price target on Pfizer from $18.50 to $24.00 in a research note on Friday, June 26th.
+One equities research analyst has rated the stock with a sell rating, nine have given a hold rating and four have given a buy rating to the stock.
+The company currently has an average rating of “Hold” and a consensus target price of $39.64.

+In other news, Director Ronald E. Blaylock acquired 13,000 shares of the stock in a transaction on Thursday, August 6th.
+The stock was acquired at an average price of $38.55 per share, with a total value of $501,150.00.
+Following the completion of the transaction, the director now owns 4,000 shares of the company’s stock, valued at approximately $154,200.
+The purchase was disclosed in a document filed with the SEC, which is accessible through this link.
+Company insiders own 0.08% of the company’s stock.

 Pfizer Profile